ericfarng/yaed-java/README.md

 1. Play with the 4 parameters of the Canny edge detector and make sure the ellipse edge is visible here.
 2. Parameters for the ellipse detection:
   1. minimumArcPixelCount = remove small ellipses / noise.
   2. minimumBoundingBoxSize = remove straight lines
- 3. distanceToEllipseContour, distanceToEllipseContourScoreCutoff, reliabilityCutoff = allow for more ellipse detection, but worse fits
+  3. distanceToEllipseContour, distanceToEllipseContourScoreCutoff, reliabilityCutoff = remove poorly fitting ellipses and ellipse noise
+3. If things aren't working, check out the example for details how to output intermediate debug images

 ### References